Image Link (remove this line if not needed)

 Candidates for the computer science scholarship should exhibit three key qualities: an innate curiosity and inquisitiveness about digital technology and its potential to shape our lives; a strong technical ability in the subject, including logical thinking, problem solving and programming; an enthusiasm for communicating the power of digital technology to their peers.

 Design & Technology

 D&T scholarship candidates should be able to demonstrate a real interest in design and have impressive graphical and/or technical skills.

 A generous number of music scholarships are offered each year for outstanding ability in any orchestral instrument, piano or organ.
 Candidates are expected to show high levels of engagement, musicianship and musicality.

 Bryanston has always had a proud tradition of excellence in the Performing Arts.
 Scholarships are open to any pupils who show particular talent and enthusiasm in this area.

 The Richard Hunter all-rounder scholarships are awarded to candidates who possess the talents and personal qualities necessary to make a significant and ongoing contribution to the busy extra-curricular life at Bryanston.

-Sport scholarship candidates should be able to show talent in the school's core team sports (rugby, hockey, rowing, cross country, cricket, tennis and netball) and they will normally have competed at county level or its equivalent in at least one of these.
+Sport scholarship candidates should be able to show talent in the School's core team sports (rugby, hockey, rowing, cricket and netball) and they will normally have competed at county level or its equivalent in at least one of these.
 Talent in other sports is valued, but will be combined with the above.
 Sport scholars are automatically enrolled on the Performance Sport Programme (PSP) which involves targeted training for junior scholars and bespoke training plans for sixth form pupils.
 These plans are tailored entirely towards the pupils' respective sports and sessions are additional to regular sporting activities.
 In addition to sporting talent, scholars will also be assessed for their leadership skills, resilience, enterprise, motivation and temperament.

 How to apply